reTHINK-project/dev-hyperty-toolkit/README.md

 ### Quick Guide

-To start the development of an Hyperty (make sure you have npm globaly available in your environment), perform the following steps:
+To start the development of an Hyperty (make sure you have node 5.4 and npm 3.3 globaly available in your environment), perform the following steps:

 1. clone this repository; **NOTE:** this repository is read only.
 Your Hyperties Source Code should be hosted somewhere else;